 The effects of summer reading loss have been well documented, but did you know that summer math loss is an even bigger problem?

-PCS encourages parents to help children have fun with math this summer.
-We hope each child will spend at least 30 minutes a week in some engaging activity that incorporates math, logic, or some other problems solving skill whether it be through every day activities mentioned above, through the games listed (or your own games).
-We have provided calendars and website ideas for students entering each grade level 1-7.
-See below.)
-We encourage you to find other activities as well.
-Students entering 8th grade should complete the packets assigned by Ms. Slingo.
+PCS encourages parents to help children have fun with math during the summer.
+We hope each child will spend at least 30 minutes a week in some engaging activity that incorporates math, logic, or some other problems solving skill whether it be through every day activities mentioned above, through online or board/card games or your own games.

 Here are some fun ways to keep your math mind active during the summer, as well as all year long!